 If you have been accused of domestic abuse or had a domestic violence charge brought against you, it is vital that you seek legal representation as soon as possible.
 Criminal charges of this nature have the potential to ruin your reputation, your life as you know it, and your future opportunities.

-Because of the high number of domestic violence cases that occur each year in Chicago, prosecutors are tough on those accused and without a domestic violence attorney, you could face serious criminal penalties and long-term consequences.
+Because of the high number of domestic violence cases that occur each year in Chicago, prosecutors are tough on those accused, and without a domestic violence attorney, you could face serious criminal penalties and long-term consequences.
 If you have been arrested and charged, it is important that you know your legal rights and take steps to ensure that they are protected.

 The worst thing that you can do when arrested or accused of domestic violence is to try to explain yourself to either the alleged victims or the police.
 Often, when you are accused of domestic violence, everyone around you finds out relatively quickly.
-This unfortunately often results in being excluded from friend groups, receiving abuse or threats from those in your community, or being fired from your job upon your employer finding out.
+This, unfortunately, often results in being excluded from friend groups, receiving abuse or threats from those in your community, or being fired from your job upon your employer finding out.

-It may be the case that the alleged domestic violence victims tell their family and friends about the alleged domestic violence, and you then feel the need to explain yourself on social media.
+It may be the case that the alleged domestic violence victims tell their family and friends about the alleged domestic violence, and they then feel the need to explain themselves on social media.
 However, doing so can make your situation a lot worse.
 Information that you post online can be used against you in a criminal case.
 The best thing to do is to hire legal representation and let your attorney do the talking for you.

 The same goes for when you are at the police station.
-You should not try to explain yourself to police officers, as they are likely trying to get you to confess to make their jobs easier.
-You may say something by accident that results in self-incrimination or they may try to use your statements against you to secure a conviction.
+You should not try to explain yourself to police officers, as they are likely trying to get you to confess to making their jobs easier.
+You may say something by accident that results in self-incrimination, or they may try to use your statements against you to secure a conviction.
 The only thing you should say to the police is that you want to hire an attorney.
 They will then do the talking on your behalf.